stellar/.github/CONTRIBUTING.md

 ## Finding things to work on

 The first place to start is always looking over the current GitHub issues for the project you are interested in contributing to.
-Issues marked with [help wanted][help-wanted] are usually pretty self-contained and a good place to get started.
+Issues marked with [help wanted][help-wanted] or are usually pretty self-contained and a good place to get started.

 Stellar.org also uses these same GitHub issues to keep track of what we are working on.
 If you see